dimanikulin/fva/FVADocMD/WhatILearnedAsAppArchitect.md

 - **Environment** to say what environment we can run that tool/library on;
 - **Comment** just to add additional comment.

-Initially, it was a much longer list of tools/libraries, but they got outdated and were moved into a separate [table](./DEPENDENCIES_OLD.md) with the same format.
+Initially, it was a much longer list of tools/libraries, but they got outdated and were moved into a separate [table](https://github.com/dimanikulin/fva/blob/master/DependenciesOld.md) with the same format.

 ### Languages
-I just used plain text to describe [programmimng languages] the FVA Software uses.
+I just used plain text to describe [programmimng languages](https://github.com/dimanikulin/fva#programming-languages) the FVA Software uses.

-## Branch strategy
-One more important point was a definition of [branch strategy](./BUILD_RELEASE.md#branchstrategy)

 ## Licenses
 Undeniably, we should remember about licenses.
-As FVA Software uses third party, it shall contain its license in the [code](../FVACommonLib/LICENSE).
+As FVA Software uses third party, it shall contain its [license](https://github.com/dimanikulin/fva/blob/master/FVACommonLib/LICENSE) in the code.
-And I had to declare [FVA License](./LICENSE.md), so I gained an understanding of what license is and how to create it.
+And I had to declare FVA License, so I gained an understanding of what license is and how to create it.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |